MicrosoftLearning/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 1. Select **Execute Query**.

 1. Observe the results and stats of the query.
-The request unit charge is still relatively stable since the last query.
+The request unit charge should be lower now that a composite index is in place.

 1. Close your web browser window or tab.